-Figure 12.
+Figure 15.
 Front End Grease Fittings

-- 1. Brake pedal shaft and linkage connections.

-- 2. Hood and seat hinges.

-- 3. Attachment mounting pins.
+- 2. Hood and seat hinges. - 3.
+Attachment mounting pins.

 Prevent dirt and dust accumulation, by wiping away all excess oil.

 These lubrication intervals are meant to be a guide only.
 If the tractor is subjected to abnormal environmental conditions or greater-than-average use, the frequency of lubrication as well as other preventive maintenance measures should be adjusted accordingly.